tooatui/AIND/Mistakes/Week2.md

 ```

 ## Final solution:
-Let the current play move along the 8 possible directions and add the open position to list until a blocker is reached.
+Let the current player move along the 8 possible directions and add the open position to list until a blocker is reached.

 ```
     def get_legal_moves(self):